 - Glow Tacks – Easily find your trail with glow tacks.
 It does you no good to hang the perfect set if you’re wandering around on opening morning because you can’t find your stand.

 - Pole Saw – Don’t miss the shot of a lifetime because a stray limb is in the way.
 A few years back I bought a pole saw and it’s been well worth it.

-- Tool Kit – I carry a compact socket set, adjustable wrench, screw driver, etc. It seems that something will always break or need to be tightened up once you’re in the woods.
+- Tool Kit – It seems that something will always break or need to be tightened up once you’re in the woods.
+I carry a compact socket set, adjustable wrench, screw driver, etc.

-- Bow Hanger and Rope – Don’t forget to get these setup before the season.I would hate to count how many times I’ve been fumbling around on opening morning with no hooks in the tree and none in my pack.
+- Bow Hanger and Rope – I would hate to count how many times I’ve been fumbling around on opening morning with no hooks in the tree and none in my pack.
 The bow rope will also aid in pulling the stand up.
+Don’t forget to get these set up before the season.

 I’m not saying that all of these items are necessary, but they sure will make hanging your treestands easier.
 These tools do come with a price (weight) and chances are that you will not need every tool every time you hang a stand.
 At the same time, having them with you is better than making another trip, or even missing a shot opportunity that could have been possible.

+What items would you add to this list?
+Comment below.
 Good luck to everyone this season!

 Sign up for our newsletter to receive more helpful tips and articles.